calv-g/rest-api-tim/README.md

 # REST API - TIM
-A simple Node App for internship application at Thread in Motion.
+A simple Node app using MongoDB for internship application at Thread in Motion.

 # Installation
 1. Clone the repository: ``git clone https://github.com/calv-g/rest-api-tim.git``